-NIH Comparative Biomedical Scientist Training Program (CBSTP) COMBINED PATHOLOGY & RESEARCH TRAINING
+NIH Comparative Biomedical Scientist Training Program (CBSTP) COMBINED PATHOLOGY, or OTHER CLINICAL SPECIALTY, & RESEARCH TRAINING

-Trainees take advantage of the strengths of outstanding university based pathology training at one of our partnership universities and the phenomenal basic, translational and clinical research opportunities at the NIH.
+Trainees take advantage of the strengths of outstanding university-based clinical and graduate education training at one of our partnership universities and the phenomenal basic, translational and clinical research opportunities at the NIH.

-This program allows for integration across classic disciplines including:
+This program allows for integration across classic research disciplines including:

 - Cell, stem cell and developmental biology